sbonardt/makeitso/README.md

-#makeitso, for Bolt
+makeitso
 ========

-Make it so - Bolt Theme
+Make it so - Static front-end

-WORK IN PROGRESS, DO NOT USE

 ---